findy-network/findy-wallet-pwa/tools/env/README.md

    **Register Alice's Web-Wallet**

-   Follow the guides on [Findy Wallet](http://localhost:3000) and register the first wallet holder by name Alice which make easire to follow these samples.
+   Follow the guides on [Findy Wallet](http://localhost:3000) and register the first wallet holder by name Alice which make easier to follow these samples.

 1. Build playground environment with CLI tool.
 It's usually good idea to have some test data at the backend before UI development or